Structura-Engineering/StenLib/README.md

 1. Run the setup script:
    - Windows: `.\setup.ps1`
    - Linux: `./setup.sh`
-2. Set the interpreter to the Python executable in the virtual environment:
-   - Windows: `.venv\Scripts\python.exe`
-   - Linux: `.venv/bin/python`

 ## Build package, Release on Github & Upload to (Test)PyPi: